Loa loa filariasis: Vector

 The bite of the mango fly can be very painful, possibly because of the laceration style employed; rather than puncturing the skin as a mosquito does, the mango fly (and deer fly) makes a laceration in the skin and subsequently laps up the blood.
 Female flies require a fair amount of blood for their aforementioned reproductive purposes and thus may take multiple blood meals from the same host if disturbed during the first one.

-Although Chrysops silacea and C. dimidiata are attracted to canopied rainforests, they do not do their biting there.
+Although Chrysops dimidiata and C. silacea are attracted to canopied rainforests, they do not do their bite there.
 Instead, they leave the forest and take most blood meals in open areas.
 The flies are attracted to smoke from wood fires and they use visual cues and sensation of carbon dioxide plumes to find their preferred host, humans.

-A study of Chrysops spp. biting habits showed that C. silacea and C. dimidiata take human blood meals approximately 90% of the time, with hippopotamus, wild ruminant, rodent and lizard blood meals making up the other 10%.
+A study of Chrysops spp. biting habits showed that C. dimidiata and C. silacea take human blood meals approximately 90% of the time, with hippopotamus, wild ruminant, rodent, and lizard blood meals making up the other 10%.

 Morphology

 Adult Loa worms are sexually dimorphic, with males considerably smaller than females at 30–34 mm long and 0.35–0.42 mm wide compared to 40–70 mm long and 0.5 mm wide.
 Adults live in the subcutaneous tissues of humans, where they mate and produce wormlike eggs called microfilariae.
-These microfilariae are 250–300 μm long, 6–8 μm wide and can be distinguished morphologically from other filariae, as they are sheathed and contain body nuclei that extend to the tip of the tail.
+These microfilariae are 250–300 μm long, 6–8 μm wide, and can be distinguished morphologically from other filariae, as they are sheathed and contain body nuclei that extend to the tip of the tail.

 Lifecycle

-The vector for Loa loa filariasis originates with flies from two hematophagous species of the genus Chrysops (deer flies), C. silacea and C. dimidiata.
-During a blood meal, an infected fly (genus Chrysops, day-biting flies) introduces third-stage filarial larvae onto the skin of the human host, where they penetrate into the bite wound.
+During a blood meal, an infected Chrysops fly introduces third-stage filarial larvae onto the skin of the human host, where they penetrate the bite wound.
 The larvae develop into adults that commonly reside in subcutaneous tissue.
 The female worms measure 40 to 70 mm in length and 0.5 mm in diameter, while the males measure 30 to 34 mm in length and 0.35 to 0.43 mm in diameter.
 Adults produce microfilariae measuring 250 to 300 μm by 6 to 8 μm, which are sheathed and have diurnal periodicity.
 Microfilariae have been recovered from spinal fluids, urine and sputum.
 During the day, they are found in peripheral blood, but during the noncirculation phase, they are found in the lungs.
 The fly ingests microfilariae during a blood meal.
 After ingestion, the microfilariae lose their sheaths and migrate from the fly's midgut through the hemocoel to the thoracic muscles of the arthropod.
 There the microfilariae develop into first-stage larvae and subsequently into third-stage infective larvae.
 The third-stage infective larvae migrate to the fly's proboscis and can infect another human when the fly takes a blood meal.